 Weighing your flour is another GREAT reliable option, especially sense most original recipes are created by weighing the flour in the first palce.
 Digital scales are widely available and affordable.
 Many people are intimidated by the idea of weighing their ingredients, but in reality it is SUPER easy and rewarding!

-So here's the standard*: 1 cup of almond flour weighs about 3.40 ounces.
+So here's my standard*: 1 cup of almond flour weighs about 3.40 ounces.

 So if you have a digital food scale and your recipe calls for 2 1/2 cups of almond flour, all you have to do is weigh out 10 ounces of almond flour.
 No measuring cups required, no losing track of which cup you are on.
 Just the guaranteed correct amount of flour that the recipe requires.
 Consistent results, every time.

 *If you do a Google search on the conversion of cups to ounces for almond flour, You will get differing amounts ranging from 4-5 ounces per cup.
 I have consistently weighed my almond flour at 4 ounces per cup, so that is the standard of conversion I use for all of my recipes.
 I always use the dip and sweep method in which I dip the cup into the loose NOT packed AF and sweep my finger or a flat edge over the top.

 Where to buy Affordable, Quality Almond Flour?